Alex-Nygaard/Martian-communication/README.md

 1. Add all these results together to find the decimal result

-**To convert a number from decimal to binary, the flowchart below must be used:**
+**To convert a number from decimal to binary, the flowchart below must be used.
+See figure 4:**
 ![flowchartDecToBin](decimalToBinaryFlowchart.jpg)
-*Figure 3: Flowchart describing the process of converting the decimal number to binary.
+*Figure 4: Flowchart describing the process of converting the decimal number to binary.
 Note: This program prints the LSB (Least significant bit, to the far right) first.*

 #### Counting to 31, with decimal input to binary output